TorZidan/TeslaWatch/TeslaSolarWatch/README.md

 One-time setup: install the "Access Token Generator for Tesla" Chrome extension at https://chromewebstore.google.com/detail/access-token-generator-fo/djpjpanpjaimfjalnpkppkjiedmgpjpe in your Google Chrome browser.
 Note: I am not associated with the developer of that app.

-Launch the extension by clicking on the Extensons icon, and then choosing it.
+Launch the extension by clicking on the Extensions icon, and then choosing it.
 It will ouen the tesla log in page (auth.tesla.com") in a separate tab.
-Login with your tesla username and pasword, as usual.
+Login with your tesla username and password, as usual.
 Upon success, it will give you two long strings: an "access" token" and "refresh token".
 We want the refresh token.
 Copy/paste it into the double quotes at `REFRESH_TOKEN= ""` in file `Settings.gs`.
 This is it.

 Note: There are other ways to get a refresh token, but I have found this one to be easiest and safest.